Donald Trump gets Nobel Peace Prize nomination | DW | 09.09.2020

 Tybring-Gjedde also submitted a nomination for Trump in 2018, following the US president's summit with North Korean leader Kim Jong Un.
 Trump did not win the award.

 Trump previously implied that he deserved the prize, after Ethiopian Prime Minister Abiy Ahmed won the award in 2019.
-Trump claimed he was key in brokering peace in the African nation, and did not formally congratulate Ahmed.
+In remarks made in January 2020, Trump claimed he, not Ahmed, was key in brokering peace in the African nation, and did not formally congratulate Ahmed.

 Over 300 individuals and organizations have been nominated for the 2020 award, the most ever.
-The winner of which will be announced in October this year.
+The winner of the award will be announced in October this year.

 Nominations may be submitted by any person who fits the criteria, and the Nobel organization does not formally announce a list of nominees until 50 years have elapsed.
 The Norwegian Nobel Committee decides on the winner.